-Dominica’s Public Sector
+Public Sector in Dominica

-Dominica’s Public Sector Structure and Organization
+Dominica’s Public Sector Structure and Organisation

 The public sector in Dominica is organized into several ministries, each overseeing specific sectors crucial to the nation’s development.
 These ministries are responsible for formulating and implementing policies, managing public resources, and delivering essential services to the populace.